 "Because there is so much change with the move to NBN and to the cloud, we will need to help resellers migrate from one solution to the other.
-Resellers will need to have their feet in new - and Telstra Wholesale aims to smooth that migration".
+Resellers will need to have their feet in both camps - the old and the new - and Telstra Wholesale aims to smooth that migration".

-Don Inglis Group Manager Transmission & Cloud
+Don InglisGroup Manager Transmission & Cloud